| | Making money on a free lunch Donald

 betting some customers would rather not go to the effort of learning and

 using it, but would rather hire its creators for the job.
+Types of licensesIt's the

 open-source licenses that make open-source software so different from